Tutorial - Getting Started with PCB Design

 - Panning - Right-drag mouse, or the standard Windows mouse-wheel controls.

-- Rotation - SHIFT + Right-drag mouse.
-Note how when you press SHIFT a directional sphere appears at the current cursor position, as shown in the figure below.
-Rotational movement of the model is made about the center of the sphere using the following controls (move the mouse around to select each one):
+- Rotation - Shift + Right-drag mouse.
+Note how when you press Shift a directional sphere appears at the current cursor position, as shown in the figure below.
+Rotational movement of the model is made about the center of the sphere (position the cursor before pressing Shift to position the sphere) using the following controls.
+Move the mouse around to highlight and select each one:

 - Right-drag sphere when the Center Dot is highlighted - rotate in any direction.